What Is An Open-End Mortgage And Should You Consider Getting One?

-Anyone who’s purchased a home knows that it comes with expenses beyond the listing price alone.
-When you buy a house, you have to plan for a down payment, closing costs and moving expenses.
+Anyone who’s purchased a home knows that it comes with expenses beyond the listing pricez.
+When you buy a house, you’ll likely have to plan for a down payment, closing costs and moving expenses.

-An open-end mortgage is also sometimes called a renovation loan.
-It’s kind of like a mortgage and home equity line of credit (HELOC) rolled into one loan when a property is purchased.
-However, open-end mortgages are a less common type of home loan.
+An open-end mortgage is also sometimes called a home improvement loan.
+It’s like a mortgage and a home equity line of credit (HELOC) rolled into one loan when a property is purchased.
+However, open-end mortgages are lesscommon than other types of home loans.